statisticszhang/Image-classification-caffe-model/examples/README.md

-# Caffe-model
-Python script to generate prototxt on Caffe, specially the inception_v3\inception_v4\inception_resnet\fractalnet

-# Generator scripts

-The prototxts can be visualized by [ethereon](http://ethereon.github.io/netscope/quickstart.html).

-Every model has a bn (batch normalization) version (maybe only bn version), the paper is [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](http://arxiv.org/pdf/1502.03167v3)

 # Classificaiton (imagenet)

 ### Introduction
 This folder contains the deploy files(include generator scripts) and pre-train models of resnet-v1, resnet-v2, inception-v3, inception-resnet-v2 and densenet(coming soon).